emartineznunez/AutoMeKin/docs/scripts.md

 Notice that the `coordir` folder is temporary.
 It is removed during the execution of a subsequent script.

-If you have access to several processors and want to _run the dynamics in parallel_, you can use the script `amk_parallel.sh`, which is executed interactively (a Zenity progress bar will appear on the screen).
-For instance, to submit 50 trajectories split in 5 different tasks (10 trajectories each) you should use:
+If you have access to several processors and want to _run the dynamics in parallel_, you can use the script `amk_parallel.sh`, which is executed interactively.
+For instance, to submit 50 trajectories split in 5 different tasks, 10 trajectories each, you should use:
 ```
 amk_parallel.sh FA.dat 5
 ```